sockjs/sockjs-client/README.md

     makes it inaproppriate for deployments when the load balancer uses JSESSIONID cookie to do sticky sessions.

+ * **&Dagger;**: Opera 11.00 and Firefox 4.0 shipped with websockets "hixie-76", but disabled the protocol due to security worries just before releasing it.
+Native Websockets can be enabled by manually chaning a browser setting.

 Supported transports, by name
 -----------------------------